 Bowen was given the responsibility of capturing the Bien Venu and to do so he led an attack by pulling boats and boarded the frigate successfully.
 The French crew either fled or were captured but no British prisoners were in fact found.
 Bowen’s men now manned the frigate’s guns and blasted a broadside into the fort.
 The Bien Venu herself would have been taken out as a prize had not adverse winds prevented it and Bowen’s force was obliged to retreat in their boats.
 This must have been galling in view of the loss of substantial prize money that would otherwise have accrued to every man involved.
 The Bien Venu was captured shortly afterwards and taken into British service as HMS Undaunted.

 Bowen was rewarded by appointment to coveted post-captain rank two months after his attack on the Bien Venu.
-After a brief period as captain of the 64-gun third-rate HMS Veteran, Bowen was given command of HMS Terpsichore, the 32-gun frigate which would be his for the remainder of his career and of his life.
+After a brief period as captain of the 64-gun third-rate HMS Veteran, Bowen was given command in September 1794 of HMS Terpsichore, the 32-gun frigate which would be his for the remainder of his career and of his life.
 While continuing to serve in the Caribbean he was wounded in the face during evacuation of British forces from an unsuccessful attempt to seize the French-held island of Guadeloupe.
 His portrait shows a black patch over the injury, which was probably permanent, and he may have worn it constantly thereafter.